hadikhan841/weird_paint/README.md

 # wierd_paint
-A simple,"wierd" and hackable paint aplication
+A simple,"wierd" and hackable paint application

 ## Controls
 - "WSAD" for the movement